The employers in collaboration with their employees are expected to:-

 Before considering any actions, legal advice must be sought as there are a number of factors that have to be considered before ensuing steps are taken.

-Should you have any queries or need any clarifications with respect to employment matters, please do not hesitate to contact Vikram C. Kanji or Ruby Njenga at A B Patel & Patel Advocates, Mombasa.
+Should you have any queries or need any clarifications with respect to employment matters, please do not hesitate to contact Vikram C. Kanji or Ruby Njenga at A.B.
+Patel & Patel LLP.

 The contents of this publication are for reference purposes only.
 They do not constitute legal advice and should not be relied upon.
 Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.